Basics of Python Programming, Part 2

 Conditional Statements

 Conditional statements play a crucial role in programming by enabling us to make decisions and execute specific blocks of code based on different conditions.
-These statements allow our programs to dynamically respond to different scenarios, making them more flexible and adaptive.

 In Python, conditional statements are implemented using the if, elif, and else keywords.
 The general syntax for an if statement is as follows: